Get all the latest data for Nagoya

 How do I confirm there are no liens in Nagoya right now?

-The standard way to confirm there are no liens in Nagoya is to review the property's registration record at the Legal Affairs Bureau, which shows all recorded mortgages and encumbrances.
+The standard way to confirm there are no liens in Nagoya is to review the rights section of the real-property registry certificate and have the judicial scrivener confirm discharge steps before closing.

 How do I check zoning and permitted use in Nagoya right now?